prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 ### Teleoperation (manual driving)
 Turn on the car and vesc by plugging their batteries in.
+Turn on the controller and make sure it's connected to the car (solid light).
 Enter the docker container.

 {{< highlight bash >}}
 $ mushr_noetic